 Aloys Ferdinand Gangkofner was born in Reichenberg, Germany in 1920.
 He studied at the Staatliche Fachschule für Glasindustrie (State Technical College for the Glass Industry) in Zwiesel for 1934 until 1935.
 He worked as a freelancer for Peill & Putzler from 1953 until 1958.
 After that he started to work as an independent for Erco lighting, also in Germany.
 He died in München, Germany in 2003.

 Peill + Putzler

 Glashüttenwerk Peill und Sohn was founded in 1903 in Düren, a small town in (West) Germany.
 Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glass works and lighting company and became Peill + Putzler Glashüttenwerke.

-The company always worked with other important designers as Wilhelm Wagenfeld, William Brown, Helmut Demary, Horst Tüselmann and so on.
+The company always worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann and many others.